maurerv/AlphaPulldown/manuals/AlphaPulldown_manual.md

 python3 -m pip install alphapulldown==1.0.4
 pip install jax==0.4.23 jaxlib==0.4.23+cuda11.cudnn86 -f https://storage.googleapis.com/jax-releases/jax_cuda_releases.html
 ```
+>[!NOTE]

-**For older versions of AlphaFold**:
+>**For older versions of AlphaFold**:
-If you haven't updated your databases according to the requirements of AlphaFold 2.3.0, you can still use AlphaPulldown with your older version of AlphaFold database.
-Please follow the installation instructions on the [dedicated branch](https://github.com/KosinskiLab/AlphaPulldown/tree/AlphaFold-2.2.0)
+>If you haven't updated your databases according to the requirements of AlphaFold 2.3.0, you can still use AlphaPulldown with your older version of AlphaFold database.
+Please follow the installation instructions on the [dedicated branch](https://github.com/KosinskiLab/AlphaPulldown/tree/AlphaFold-2.2.0).

-## Installation for developers
+### Installation for developers
 Use the following instructions:

 <details>